The Pallant Charitable Trust

 Support for Young People: The trust's classifications include “Children/young People,” suggesting an interest in nurturing the next generation of church musicians through education and training opportunities.

-Sustainability: With relatively modest annual income compared to expenditure, the trust may favor projects that demonstrate long-term sustainability or that can make effective use of grant funding to achieve lasting impact.
+Sustainability: With relatively modest annual income compared to expenditure, the trust may favour projects that demonstrate long-term sustainability or that can make effective use of grant funding to achieve lasting impact.

 Key Takeaways for Grant Writers

-- This trust has a highly specialized focus on mainstream church music in choral and instrumental forms - applications must fit squarely within this remit
+- This trust has a highly specialised focus on mainstream church music in choral and instrumental forms - applications must fit squarely within this remit

 - There is no public application process; grants are made at trustee discretion, likely through professional networks in the church music community